Skip to main content

 Account Features: What You Get

-Chase Total Checking includes the following at no additional cost: a Visa debit card with chip and contactless payments; free online and mobile banking with bill pay; Zelle for fast peer-to-peer transfers; a free first checkbook; mobile check deposit; paperless statements; access to 4,700+ Chase branches and 16,000+ ATMs; Chase Credit Journey for free credit score monitoring; and account alerts and spending controls.
+Chase Total Checking includes the following at no additional cost: a Visa debit card with chip and contactless payments; free online and mobile banking with bill pay; Zelle for fast peer-to-peer transfers; a free first checkbook; mobile check deposit; paperless statements; access to 16,000+ fee-free Chase ATMs; Chase Credit Journey for free credit score monitoring; and account alerts and spending controls.

 Chase Total Checking integrates seamlessly with Chase's broader financial ecosystem.
 Linking to a Chase savings account, credit card, or Chase Mortgage can help you qualify for combined balance fee waivers.
 Customers who use Chase credit cards benefit from unified login and consolidated account management in a single app.